quasarframework/quasar/backers.md

+Quasar Framework is an MIT licensed open source project and completely free to use.
+However, the amount of effort needed to maintain and develop new features for the project is not sustainable without some financial backing.

 # Backers

 You can join them in supporting Quasar development by [pledging on Patreon](https://www.patreon.com/quasarframework)!
 Backers in the same pledge level appear in the order of pledge date.